hanaloop/hanaloop.es/src/en/pages/careers.md

 ## Are you ready to take on the challenge?

-Are you looking to grow personally and professionally engaging projects that makes positive impacts in people's life and planet?
+Are you looking to grow personally and professionally engaging projects that make positive impacts in people's life and planet?
 If you are, then we are in the same page.

-Let's walk together in this journey.
+Let's walk together on this journey.

 > "If you want to walk fast, walk alone.
 But if you want to walk far, walk together"